TonyMarkham/LocalDeepRacerUbuntuInstallation/README.md

 ## **Install Ubuntu**

-For the purposes of the `Deep Racer` Project, I elected to only installa a `minimal` installation of `ubuntu 10.04 LTS`
+For the purposes of the `Deep Racer` Project, I elected to only install a `minimal` installation of `ubuntu 10.04 LTS` Desktop.

 You can download the `18.04 LTS` Installation `iso` from [https://ubuntu.com/#download](https://ubuntu.com/#download)